tianhaoz95/time_since/NOTE.md

 === TODO ===

-Your task is to modify the bottom nav bar to make it look like the example shown in `prototype/navbar_example.png`.
+Your task is to modify the bottom nav bar to make it have the same style as the example shown in `prototype/navbar_example.png`.
+The style includes the shape of the nav bar, the border and the shade.

 Your task is to use in_app_purchase package (https://pub.dev/packages/in_app_purchase#upgrading-or-downgrading-an-existing-in-app-subscription) to bring up in app purchase when the user tap on subscribe button on the upgrade screen.
 Here is an example code for using the package:
 ```